rblx-local/localnet/asset/HOW_TO_ADD_NEW_ASSETS.md

 6. Restart the studio for changes to be happen.

-- For any other asset apply the same method(s).
+- For any other asset apply the same method(s)
+- Faces and Accesories are easy to get, so i didn't included in the tutorial.
 - You can also fix the missing assets with these steps!